stevenkword/WP-Present/README.md

 Currently works best with Chrome & Safari

+A big shout out to Hakim El Hattab of reveal.js

 ## Installation ##
 1. Upload "/wp-present" to the "/wp-content/plugins/" directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.